 Community Restoration Project

-Moving forward together, we are restoring the historic Emeline Carpenter School gymnasium into the Sparks Lake Activity Center — a renewed space where youth programs, community recreation, and shared events bring people together.
-This renovation honors the site’s legacy while investing in the future of Nacogdoches, the oldest city in Texas.
+Moving forward together, Sparks Lake Activity Center is restoring the historic Emeline Carpenter School gymnasium into a renewed community destination where youth programs, recreation, basketball, gatherings, and shared events bring people together.
+This project honors the site’s legacy while investing in the future of Nacogdoches, the oldest city in Texas.

-We’re sharing progress updates, opening schedules, and ways to participate as the building and grounds continue to develop.
-Use the quick links below to explore facilities, amenities, events, and sponsorship opportunities.
+We’re sharing progress updates, future opening plans, event activity, and ways to participate as the building and grounds continue to develop.

 Construction & Progress Updates